stolostron/search-collector/readme.md

 ### Contribution
-When making contributions to this project, fork the project then merge your changes by creating a pull request from your personal fork to the main project.
+When you make contributions to this project, fork the project then merge your changes by creating a pull request from your personal fork to the main project:

-1. Fork Repository
+1. Fork the `search-collector` repository.
-2. Clone your fork
+2. Clone your fork.
-3. Set upstream origin `set upstream origin git@github.com:open-cluster-management/search-collector.git`
+3. Set upstream origin with the following command: `git remote add upstream git@github.com:open-cluster-management/search-collector.git`
 4. Make your edits.
 Test locally with `make test` before creating a pull request to ensure smooth merging :smile:
 5. Push your new commits to your personal fork `git push origin`
 6. Create a pull request from your personal fork again the upstream search-collector main branch